sebzuloaga/React-Tutorial/README.md

 7. If step 6 ran without an error, you will see that the terminal will tell you that it is creating the files.
 Once it is done you should be able to navigate to the folder that has your user files and see the new project that you have created.
 Drah and drop your folder onto Visual Studio Code.
 You should now see a folder structure on Visual Studio Code like the image above.

-8. To make sure that everything is working fine, go to the terminal in Visual Studio Code and type and enter the following command: npm run
+8. To make sure that everything is working fine, go to the terminal in Visual Studio Code and type and enter the following command: npm start.
+This command will start a development server so that you can see the resulting application as you are coding.
+Whenever you save any changes in your code, your localhost:3000 will update to show your progress.

 ### The React Folder structure

 * public: this folder contains all the files that are ready to be deployed.
 In summary, the files in the public folder will be the files that create the final build of the application.
 * src: this folder contains all the files during the development.
 You will be mostly coding and creating files on the src folder.

 In your src folder, delete "App.test.js" and "logo.svg".
-Then go to "App.js", "App.css", "index.js", and "index.css" and delete the contents of this file.
+Then go to "App.js", "App.css", "index.js", and "index.css" and delete the contents of these file.
 We do this in order to really start with a blank project.
 Also, go to the public folder to index.html and delete the link tag with a href="favico.ico".

 For each component that we create, we will make a new subfolder on the "src" folder.